aledc7/Laravel/lesson3.md

 ```

-Above we have defined three different routes, one will be the home page('/') , another one called test ('/test'), and a third call othertest('/othertest')
+Above we have defined three different routes, one will be the home page('/') .
+Another one called test ('/test'), and a third call othertest('/othertest') .
 In the cited example, these routes return a string of text, but the idea is to point to a component, which will be a section of our App.